Flexiana/framework/doc/tutorials.md

 ## Session management

-The actual session interceptor loads and saves the actual session data from its backend to the app state.
+Session interceptor interchanges session data between the session-backend and the app state.

 On `:enter` it loads the session by its session-id, into `(-> state :session-data)`

-The session-id can be provided in headers, cookies, or as query-param.
-When the session-id is not provided or invalid UUID, or the session is not stored in the storage, then the response will be:
+The session-id can be provided either in headers, cookies, or as query-param.
+When session-id is found nowhere or is an invalid UUID, or the session is not stored in the storage, then the response will be:

 ```clojure
 {:status 401